-In any case, here is another excerpt from the book, dealing with the causes of secondary amenorreha.
-For those not familiar with the term, primary amenorrhea is when the onset of menstruation (called menarche) is delayed; as frequently as not this occurs in females involved in sports such as gymnastics, ballet, ice skating and other sports that “emphasize thinness” (as the literature puts it).
+Primary amenorrhea is when the onset of menstruation (called menarche) is delayed.
+As frequently as not this occurs in females involved in sports such as gymnastics, ballet, ice skating and other sports that “emphasize thinness” (as the literature puts it).
 Their intense training and dieting simply delay the normal onset of menstruation.

 Body fat, Energy Balance or Hormones